conradlempert/mini-metro-map-maker/README.md

 # mini-metro-map-maker

+This is a tool for drawing shapes on a map and to copy/paste their coordinates, so as to use them for custom Mini Metro (Steam game) maps.

 Steam workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2343771903

 First, create a picture that you want to use as a background while drawing shapes.
 This could be a Google Maps image or a metro map.